Spanish Mussels in Sailor’s Sauce

 However before they are frozen, the mussels are partially cooked.
 This changes the timing of the cooking.
 They also may hold water, which will dilute the sauce.
 So although you could use frozen mussels for this seafood tapas recipe, I don’t recommend it.

-Although this recipe was written as part of a tapas dinner, (I’ve added links to the additional tapas recipe below), you can serve these mussels on their own.
+Although this recipe was written as part of a tapas dinner, (links can be found below the recipe), you can serve these mussels on their own.
 Just add a simple green salad and some crusty bread for a complete meal.
-(The bread is key.
-As far as I’m concerned, you cannot serve any steamed mussels recipe without fresh or grilled bread to soak up the rich, salty broth flavored with the essence of the sea.)
+The bread is key.
+As far as I’m concerned, you cannot serve any steamed mussels recipe without fresh or grilled bread to soak up the rich, salty broth flavored with the essence of the sea.

 Spanish Style Mussels in Sailor’s Sauce